 Hey Meg –

-In my early 20s I remember thinking “Without alcohol I couldn’t relax or have fun.
+In my early 20s I remember thinking, “Without alcohol I can’t relax or have fun.
 For the sake of my own joy, I can never stop drinking.”

 He was neither.

 For a while he bought me drinks, but that was all.
 “This is fine,” I thought.
 Until one morning, I rolled over to discover his beard – along with the rest of him – in my bed.
 I had no memory of leaving Ye Olde Watering Hole the night before, but it was clear that I had let him come home with me.
 I wanted to rip off my skin and burn it.
 I wanted to detonate a bomb on the last 24 hours.
 Limited by biology and physics, instead I dragged myself into the shower.
 I stood in the hot water grinding my teeth until I heard the door to my apartment open and close.

 Around the same time, I met Lauren, a redheaded hippie-type who smoked Marlboro Lights and listened to Ani DiFranco and The Cure.
 I wanted to hang out with her, but when she told me she didn’t drink, I started searching for clues that she was miserable.
 Pitiable.
 Lame.

 I glorified assholes and demonized angels, all so I could feel OK about my drinking.

 Beard boy wasn’t my first catastrophic screw-up.
 I’d been feeling like shit in The First Minute of the day since I’d started bingeing – on alcohol, food, and whatever else I could find – in high school.
 3

 Eventually, the pain of waking up ashamed of what I’d done the night before collided with the fact that the handful of people I knew who didn’t drink appeared to be doing well – even enjoying themselves.